scalar-labs/scalardl/docs/how-to-write-function.md

 ContractExecutionResult result = clientService.executeContract(contractId, contractArgument, functionId, functionArgument);
 ```

 Like a Contract, a Function can invoke another Function so multiple Functions (and multiple Contracts) can be grouped together.
-Scalar DL executes a group of Contracts and Functions in an ACID manner so that they can be done atomically and in a consistent, isolated, and durable manner.
+ScalarDL executes a group of Contracts and Functions in an ACID manner so that they can be done atomically and in a consistent, isolated, and durable manner.

 ## How to use Contracts and Functions properly